dcwebmaven/EntreeChoiceMatcher/README.md

 # EntreeChoiceMatcher
-This project matches a beverage with a person's entree choice using code developed in the Dinner Entree Receipt project.
+This PHP project matches a beverage with a person's entree choice using code developed in the Dinner Entree Receipt project.

 Here is a description of the specs for the project: